 Stop The Leaks From Leaking

 While pads for periods and for leaks both absorb liquid, not all pads are created equal.
-A menstrual pad is meant to catch and hold blood, while an incontinence pad is meant to absorb urine.
+A menstrual pad is meant to catch and hold blood, while an incontinence pad — like those from Lily Bird — is meant to absorb urine.
 Typically, pads for leaks can hold a lot more liquid than a menstrual pad, thanks to things called Super Absorbent Polymers (SAP).
 This material turns into gel when liquid touches it, allowing the bladder leak pad to more quickly absorb fluid.
 Pantyliners and period pads aren’t designed to absorb a fast-flowing liquid.
 Plus, most pads for bladder leaks have elastic on the sides to prevent drips from sneaking out.

 In other words, using a period pad or pantyliner instead of one designed for bladder leaks will cause the leaks to leak.
 What’s the point if the leaks leak?
 Nobody has time to deal with that.
 Plus, with a period pad, you’ll have to change the pad a lot more frequently.
 That means more trips to the bathroom and more money out of your wallet.
-You should keep those bills.
+Pads from Lily Bird will help you keep those dolla bills.
 We’re pretty sure you’ve got better things to do with them.